andrewhbradley9/linear_regression/README.md

-#Linear Regression
+# Linear Regression
 Implementation for Linear Regression
-  Includes boiler plate for creating data and plots Availiabe as juypter notebook or python file
+Includes boilerplate for creating data and plots
+Available as Jupyter notebook or Python file